mjenior/riptide/README.md

     The model to be contextualized (REQUIRED) transcriptome : dictionary
-    Dictionary of transcript abundances, output of read_transcription_file (REQUIRED) defined : False or File
+    Dictionary of transcript abundances, output of read_transcription_file (REQUIRED) samples : int
-    Text file containing reactions IDs for forced inclusion listed on the first line and exclusion listed on the second line (both .csv and .tsv formats supported) samples : int
     Number of flux samples to collect, default is 500 percentiles : list of floats